adnovum/tenantsecrets/README.md

 ### Creating secret configs

-GoCD admins have to create a secret configuration for each pipeline group that wishes to use tenant secrets:
+GoCD admins have to create a secret configuration for each tenant that wishes to use tenant secrets:

-* **Id**: Use the pipeline group name for convenience
+* **Id**: Use the tenant identifier name for convenience
 * **Cipher file**: Path to the master key for the encryption.
 We suggest using the GoCD server key (config/cipher.aes) for this.
-* **Pipeline group**: The pipeline group to which the secrets will be bound.
+* **Tenant identifier**: The unique identifier of the tenant to which the secrets will be bound.
-* **Rules**: Make sure to restrict the secret config to the pipeline group.
+* **Rules**: Make sure to restrict the secret config to the pipeline group or environment that only the tenant has access to.

 ![secret configuration](docs/secret_configuration.png)

-### Pipeline group authorization
+### Tenant separation

-The security of tenant secrets relies on properly configured pipeline group authorization.
-Otherwise an adversary can just place his pipeline into another pipeline group and read the secrets bound to that pipeline group.
+The security of tenant secrets relies on properly configured authorization.
+Each tenant should have an exclusive pipeline group or environment assigned to them.
+Otherwise an adversary can just place his pipeline into another tenant's pipeline group or environment and read the secrets bound to that tenant.

-* For pipelines configured via UI: users should not be allowed to create their own pipelines in arbitrary pipeline groups.
+* For pipelines configured via UI: users should not be allowed to create their own pipelines in arbitrary pipeline groups or environments.
-* For pipeline-as-code configuration: Make sure to restrict config repos to specific pipeline groups.
+* For pipeline-as-code configuration: Make sure to restrict config repos to specific pipeline groups and/or environments.

 ![config repo configuration](docs/restrict_config_repo.png)